balancer/docs/docs/concepts/pools/boosted.md

 ### Linear Pools

-Linear Pools are the base component of Boosted Pools.
+[Linear Pools](./linear.md) are the base component of Boosted Pools.
 They use Linear Math to facilitate trades between two tokens at a known exchange rate.
 They also use a positive/negative fee mechanism to incentivize arbitrageurs to maintain a desired ratio between the two tokens.
-For example, the [Balancer Aave Boosted Pool (DAI)](https://etherscan.io/token/0x804cdb9116a10bb78768d3252355a1b18067bf8f) balances DAI with aDAI, facilitating DAI trades while maintaining a large aDAI balance for an extra boost to Liquidity Providers.
+For example, the [Balancer Aave Boosted Pool (DAI)](https://etherscan.io/token/0xae37D54Ae477268B9997d4161B96b8200755935c) balances DAI with aDAI, facilitating DAI trades while maintaining a large aDAI balance for an extra boost to Liquidity Providers.

-### Phantom Pool Tokens ("Phantom BPT")
+### Preminted Pool Tokens ("Preminted BPT")

-One of the key features that makes trades through Boosted Pools so simple is the use of **Phantom BPT**.
+One of the key features that makes trades through Boosted Pools so simple is the use of **Preminted BPT**.
 Normally when a Liquidity Provider joins/exits a pool, the pool mints/burns pool tokens as needed.
 This is gas intensive and requires users to execute a `join` or `exit`.

-In pools that use Phantom BPT, however, **all pool tokens are minted at the time of pool creation** and are **held by the pool itself**.
-With Phantom BPT, Liquidity Providers use a **`swap`** (or more likely a **`batchSwap`**) to trade to or from a pool token to join or exit, respectively.
+In pools that use Preminted BPT, however, **all pool tokens are minted at the time of pool creation** and are **held by the pool itself**.
+With Preminted BPT, Liquidity Providers use a **`swap`** (or more likely a **`batchSwap`**) to trade to or from a pool token to join or exit, respectively.

 ## Use Cases

-The Balancer Boosted Aave USD Pool (bb-a-USD) demonstrates how nesting Linear Pools with Phantom BPT inside a Stable Pool with Phantom BPT can consolidate stablecoin liquidity while improving the Liquidity Provider experience.
+The Balancer Boosted Aave USD Pool (bb-a-USD) demonstrates how nesting Linear Pools with Preminted BPT inside a Stable Pool with Preminted BPT can consolidate stablecoin liquidity while improving the Liquidity Provider experience.
 The architecture of the pool is outlined below.

 #### Start with three Aave Linear Pools